 For instance, your pet might need the following nutrients:

 This vitamin is synthesized in the skin, similar to humans.
 Due to being covered with fur, dogs can be deficient in this essential vitamin.
 Senior dogs may also have difficulty synthesizing vitamin D on their own.
-Large breeds should have an additional intake as they are more susceptible to compression fractures and joint problems (7).
+Large breeds should have an additional intake as they are more susceptible to bone and joint problems (7).

 This improves calcium absorption, metabolism, and the development of osteoblasts, which are necessary for bone strength and remodeling.
 Supplementation with this vitamin is strongly suggested for dogs that are experiencing age-related bone issues.

 There are various minerals, including strontium and magnesium, and others such as manganese and iodine.
 Each has a distinct function in your pet.
 For example, growing puppies need an extra intake of strontium to develop stronger bones.